Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 https://insider.energytrust.org/wp-content/uploads/solar_status_report.pdf

-The Inflation Reduction bill passed, the federal tax credit is now 30% from 26% that it was and stays at 30% for the next 10 years.
-Yah!!!
-This is retroactive to 1/1/2022.
-Non profits and governmental agencies are now eligible for a 30% incentive, this is a first!!
+The Inflation Reduction bill passed, the federal tax credit is 30%, Non profits and governmental agencies are now eligible for a 30% (and possibly more ) incentive, this is a first!!

-Check out this great website for seeing all the options of the Inflation Reduction Act(IRA) for efficiency and renewables.
+Check out this great website to see all the options of the Inflation Reduction Act(IRA) for efficiency and renewables.

 https://www.rewiringamerica.org/app/ira-calculator